-The Kingdom of Morocco is located in North Africa, Morocco is a nation neighboring the Mediterranean Sea and across it Spain to its north, and the Western Sahara to its south and west.
-It has a long history that dates back to the Paleolithic times.
+The Kingdom of Morocco is located in North Africa along the Atlantic Ocean and Meditteranean Sea.
+The country's geography is defined by the Atlas Mountain and the Sahara Desert.
+Morocco has a long history that dates back to Paleolithic times.
 At present, Morocco has a large number of cities such as Rabat, Casablanca, Fez, Tangier and many more.
 Of all these cities, the Atlantic port of Casablanca is the largest of Morocco's cities.
-It is one of the most important cities in Africa while Rabat is the capital of Morocco.
 Let us have a look at various aspects of the major Moroccan cities.

 Agadir, Morocco has a population of 421,844.
 This city, where the majority of the residents are Tashelhit-speakers, was completely rebuilt after a devastating earthquake hit its surroundings in 1960.
 However, today, thanks to a very favorable climate and the presence of beaches, Agadir is well-known as a vacation destination within North Africa.
 The city is picturesque thanks to its location in the Anti-Atlas mountains.
 It is found in the country's mid-southern region.

 Kenitra is home in Northern Morocco.
 431,282 people live in Kenitra, which formerly went by the name of Port Lyautey.
 Kenitra is considered to be a port city, although its port is on a river.
 It is the regional capital of Gharb-Chrarda-Beni Hssen and is found only 36 km away from the capital of Morocco, Rabat.

 Oujda is Morocco's eighth largest city, with a total population of 494,252.
 It is found in the east of the country close to the border with Algeria.
 The city has existed since at least 994 AD.
 Today, Oujda is a modern Mediterranean city that experiences warmer temperatures than other cities of its size in Morocco.
 Oujda has a popular old city.